mishrarahulranjan/mishrarahulranjan.github.io/about.md

 ---
 layout: default
-title: About Me - [Your Name/Handle]
+title: About Me - [Rahul Ranjan]
 permalink: /about/
 description: 15+ year veteran in Software Architecture and Engineering Leadership across Investment Banking and E-commerce.
 Specialist in high-volume, low-latency systems and AI integration.
 ---

-# 👋 About Me: [Your Name/Handle]
+# 👋 About Me: [Rahul Ranjan]

-I'm a **Technology Veteran and Enterprise Architect** with over **15 years** of experience steering critical technology initiatives in demanding, high-stakes environments.
+I'm a **Technology Veteran and Enterprise Engineer** with over **15 years** of experience steering critical technology initiatives in demanding, high-stakes environments.
 My career has been defined by two major verticals: **Investment Banking** and **High-Volume E-commerce**, giving me a unique perspective on resilience, compliance, and massive scalability.

 ## My Core Philosophy